Avebury: Location and environment

 The site lies at the centre of a collection of Neolithic and early Bronze Age monuments and was inscribed as a World Heritage Site in a co-listing with the monuments at Stonehenge, 17 mi to the south, in 1986.
 It is now listed as part of the Stonehenge, Avebury and Associated Sites World Heritage Site.
 The monuments are preserved as part of a Neolithic and Bronze Age landscape for the information they provide regarding prehistoric people's relationship with the landscape.

 Radiocarbon dating and analysis of pollen and occasionally insects in buried soils have shown that the environment of lowland Britain changed around 4250–4000 BC.
-During the Neolithic period, argillic (clayey) brownearths reigned in the landscape formed by the acidifying conditions of a closed woodland, becoming more chalky as a result of clearance and anthropogenic (man-made) interference.
+During the Neolithic period, argillic (clayey) brownearths reigned in the landscape formed by the acidifying conditions of a closed woodland, becoming more chalky as a result of clearance and anthropogenic (human-made) interference.

 The area was originally a mix of deep argillic brownearths on clay-rich areas along with calcareous (chalky) brownearths that were "predisposed" to transforming into grassland.
 The change to a grassland environment from damp, heavy soils and expanses of dense forest was mostly brought about by farmers, probably through the use of slash and burn techniques.
 Environmental factors may also have made a contribution.
 The long grassland area formed a dense vegetational mat which eventually led to the decalcification of the soil profile.
-In the Mesolithic period, woodland was dominated by alder, lime, elm, and oak.
+In the Mesolithic period, woodland was dominated by alder, lime, elm and oak.
 There is a major decline in pollen around 4500 BC, but an increase in grasses from 4500 BC to 3200 BC and the first occurrence of cereal pollen.

 Pollen is poorly preserved in the chalky soils found around Avebury, so the best evidence for the state of local environment at any time in the past comes from the study of the deposition of snail shells.
 Different species of snail live in specific habitats, so the presence of a certain species indicates what the area was like at a particular time.

 The available evidence suggests that in the early Neolithic, Avebury and the surrounding hills were covered in dense oak woodland, and as the Neolithic progressed, the woodland around Avebury and the nearby monuments receded and was replaced by grassland.

-Background
+Mesolithic and Neolithic history

 The history of the site before the construction of the henge is uncertain, because little datable evidence has emerged from modern archaeological excavations.
 Evidence of activity in the region before the 4th millennium BC is limited, suggesting that there was little human occupation.